tderkert/Glyphs-Scripts/README.md

 * **New Tab With Random Words:** New tab with 10 random words from 'http://www.wordnik.com' API. (internet connection required)
 * **Print An Array Of All Unicode Glyphs In String Format**
 * **Sync All Bracket Layer Metrics With Parent Layer:** Copies metrics from master layer to its associated bracket layers.
+* **Create copy of a master layer with new name:** Select a master to create a duplicate layer with new name.